Advertiser Disclosure

 IHG One Rewards — Platinum Elite/Ambassador

-The IHG One Rewards Premier Credit Card gives me Platinum Elite status, but that doesn’t do an awful lot in terms of benefits.
+The IHG One Rewards Premier Credit Card gives me Platinum Elite status, but that doesn’t provide many benefits.

 Instead, I always spend the $200 to get Ambassador status, which gives me much better benefits for the few nights a year I stay at an InterContinental hotel.
 This is because the upgrades you’ll get as an Ambassador member far outstrip that $200 cost.